DannyG-11/SYSC4806_Group35/README.md

 # Upcoming Sprint:
 - Users should be able to upload real documents for submission.
 - Users should be able to recieve email notifications when changes are made to applications.
-- Finish implementation of accoutn registration
+- Finish implementation of account registration
+- Modify UI to be more intuitive for the specific role of the logged in user.

 ## UML Class Diagrams